Domain takedowns guide

 Section titled “Workflow tips”1.
 When to submit a takedown

 Section titled “1.
-When to submit a takedown”- Submit requests for domains actively impersonating your brand or services
+When to submit a takedown”- Submit requests for domains that actively impersonate the monitored brand or services

 - Prioritize domains with recent registration dates and active infrastructure